decorative image

 • Novel insulin and glucagon formulations showing improved kinetics and stability.

-• Telemedicine/remote monitoring approaches that can be incorporated as components/and or adjuvants of closed loop systems for better diabetes self-management.
+• Telemedicine/remote monitoring approaches that can be incorporated as components/and or adjuvants of closed-loop systems for better diabetes self-management.

 • Technologies that may promote and facilitate adherence/compliance by users of diabetes monitoring and control devices.